YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     sudo su - postgres  -c "psql template1 -c 'CREATE EXTENSION IF NOT EXISTS \"uuid-ossp\";'"

     sudo su - postgres  -c "psql template1 -c 'CREATE EXTENSION IF NOT EXISTS \"pgcrypto\";'"

+#### 1.4.5.
+Install the dblink extension as follows
+Install the dblink extension as follows

+    sudo su - postgres  -c "psql template1 -c 'CREATE EXTENSION IF NOT EXISTS \"dblink\";'"

 ### 1.5.
 Install the perl modules ( optional)
 Install the perl module by first installing the server development package